Implemented control tower concept and monitoring of results

 In order to facilitate modal shift from road to rail, as set out in the European Commission’s White Paper on Transport, the rail freight sector faces the challenge of providing the capacity for affordable and attractive services.
 The complexity of the European rail sector hampers the development of such services.
 Smart-Rail intends to define, implement and monitor new shipper-oriented rail freight concepts improving the competitive position of the rail sector through a Living Lab approach.

-This Work Package aims to improve the quality of rail services by reducing round-trip times, better rail capacity use, improving reliability and reducing transport costs.
+A specific Living Lab has been implemented which aims to improve the quality of rail services by reducing round-trip times, better rail capacity use, improving reliability and reducing transport costs.
 To this end, the Logistic Service Provider’s (LSP) existing logistic Control Tower IT-tool, which at present does not cover rail transport, will be extended with a rail freight service add-on: Control Tower Rail (CT-Rail).
 Implementing, testing and rolling out the solution will be carried out through the Continuous Improvement Track (CIT); the CIT iterative process will point out what is necessary for the deployment of the CT-Rail, what are the pitfalls and to what extent it could be rolled out and if not, what should be the changes in order to improve and promote the solution at first to the Bettembourg-Le Boulou corridor but later to potential other corridors.

 Data exchange is to be established at three levels: from LSP to CT-Rail, from Railway Undertaking (RU) to LSP, and from Infrastructure Manager (IM) to CT-Rail.
 Therefore this CT-Rail will be a virtual platform of combining these three levels of different management systems in which each level will exchange data and managed by these three stakeholders.
 The data exchange can be based on direct interfacing (e.g. XML), RailData and on TSI TAF.
 Implementation, consequently, requires rules of data sharing and ownership, a governance model, (understanding of) the right data systems and interfaces, as well as launching and testing.